OeufsDePie/MATRIX/_sources/architecture/components_detail/3drenderer.txt

 repository`_.
 This reader is the one initializing the position and color buffers of the renderer.

-When a point cloud has been read by the reader, we initialze a list of camera coordinates simply by reading the end of the position buffer (because cameras are found at the end of the ply file).
+When a point cloud has been read by the reader, we initialize a list of camera coordinates simply by reading the end of the position buffer (because cameras are found at the end of the ply file).
 We then initialize the default camera to the first camera : that's the default point of view used for the renderer.
-We can switch this point of view, in the camera list order, simply by calling the nextCam function.
+We can switch this point of view, in the camera list order, simply by calling the ``nextCam`` function.
 The renderer is still pretty basic, but what is interesting here is the conversion between the C++ openGL implementation to a Qt implementation.
 We then describe how to use this renderer as a QML plugin.
 The ``pathply`` attribute and the ``nextCam`` function are two good examples of interactions between QML and the plugin, and are two